 - Death Education – Resources, Information, Referrals.
 This includes Health Care Directives, Palliative Care, Hospice, Spiritual or Ethical Issues, Green or Conventional Burial, Cremation, etc.

 - Guided Imagery and Visualization – Helpful in reducing anxiety and fear.
 Brings peace, relaxation, and calm.

 - Sacred Oils – Various essential oils are considered sacred to threshold work.
 They can help to reduce fear and anxiety, induce calm, open up heart space, attend at the threshold.
 I use Sacred Oils any time the dying person or those attending are wanting their benefits.

 - Rituals (Last Breaths, Body Washing, Closure Rituals, etc.)

 - Bereavement and Grief Work – This is the reprocessing aspect post-death for the survivors.
 It entails retelling the dying story from the perspectives of the loved ones as well as from the Doula perspective.
 It is an opportunity to share grief, discuss problems, issues, and / or concerns.
 It can also be an opportunity to continue legacy work and / or to share and honor special moments.
 It is also an opportunity to bring closure to the Doula work.

 What Does an End-of-Life Doula Cost?

-Because I’m currently working toward Certification, my charge is $35 an hour, with possible room for negotiation, depending on how many hours are needed.
+Our first meeting, whether by Zoom or in-person, is at no charge.
+Should we both agree that we are a good fit for each other and your situation, my standard fee is $70 per hour.
+There is always room for negotiation, and some families pay more, others less.
 I’m also willing to work out a flat fee to cover services based on a conversation of what you’d like and how I can be of service to you.
-Let’s first have the conversation, see if I’m a good fit for your situation, and proceed from there.
+Let’s first have the conversation, see if I’m a good fit, and proceed from there.

 Will Insurance Cover the Cost of EOL Doula Services?